 - Grill thick slices of zucchini.
 Season them lightly with salt, pepper or some curry or cumin.
 They’re especially delicious with a dollop of hummus

 - Kale is one of those leafy greens that people either love or hate.
-Even the haters may change their tune once they’ve tasted grilled kale with garlic, lemon and balsamic vinegar
+Even the haters may change their tune once they’ve tasted crispy Tuscan kale on the grill

 - Fresh tomatoes are tasty on their own but try slicing them in half and grilling until grill marks appear.
 Serve them on their own or use them in a caprese salad

 - Grilled eggplant is a delicious base for homemade baba ganoush, served warm or cold

 - Grilled Caesar Salad.
 Grilling romaine is easy and adds a whole new dimension to a Caesar salad.
 The grilled leaves can get a little soft – you may want to try using half grilled romaine and half fresh.
 Grilling brings out a sweetness in the romaine that is easily overlooked when fresh

 - Cauliflower can be tossed on the barbecue!
 Here’s an easy grilled spiced cauliflower recipe

 - Corn on the cob.
 Once that Taber corn comes in season, you’ll want to try these four ways to make grilled corn

 Grilled fruit?
 It may sound unusual but once you’ve tried it, you won’t look back!